-Understand permissions requested by apps and extensions
+Permissions requested by apps and extensions

 Recognize permission levels

-Below are the permissions apps and extensions may request and their potential risk levels.
-You can always uninstall an app or extension if you’re not comfortable with the permissions it requests.
+Below are the permissions apps and extensions may request and their potential risk levels.High alert

-This alert means the item can read, change, add to, and organize your bookmarks.
+- Your bookmarks: The app or extension can read, change, add to, and organize your bookmarks.

-This alert means the item can see the addresses and titles of websites you visit.
-It can also open and close tabs and windows, as well as navigate to new pages in open tabs and windows.Your physical location
+- Your tabs and browsing activity: The app or extension can see the URLs and titles of websites you visit.
+It can also open and close tabs and windows, as well as navigate to new pages in open tabs and windows.

 - Your physical location: The app or extension can use the current location of your computer or device.